-The Arabic script was adapted to write Fula after the Arabic conquests of Africa.
+The Arabic script (Ajami) was adapted to write Fula after the Arabic conquests of Africa.

-The Latin alphabet was introduced to Fula-speaking regions by European missionaries, colonial administrators and scolars.
+The Latin alphabet was introduced to Fula-speaking regions by European missionaries, colonial administrators and scholars.
 They devised a number of ways to write Fula.
-Some of the current conventions used in in Fula writing were established at a conference On African language orthographies held in Bamako in Mali in 1966.
+Some of the current conventions used in Fula writing were established at a conference on African language orthographies held in Bamako in Mali in 1966.
 There are still variations in the spelling of Fula between different countries however.

 The alphabet used in Mali and Burkina Faso is the same as the above except ñ is written ɲ.
-The alphabet used in Niger, Nigeria, Cameroon and Chad is as above except ñ is written ny.
+The alphabet used in Niger, Nigeria, Cameroon, the Central African Republic and Chad is as above except ñ is written ny.
+In Guinea ɲ is used for [ɲ] and there is one more letter: Ɠ ɠ [ɠ].

 Innama aadeeji fof poti, ndimɗidi e jibinannde to bannge hakkeeji.
 Eɓe ngoodi miijo e hakkilantaagal ete eɓe poti huufo ndirde e nder ɓ iynguyummaagu.